dayyass/synthetic-health-data-hackathon-2020/README.md

 *Pic.1.
 Model scores.*

 ## What is the reason for this difference in metrics?
 We decided to look at the structure of our data.
-Since they are presented in multidimensional space, we used PCA + T-SNE to visualize the data in two-dimensional space and got the following results on the slide.
+Since they are presented in multidimensional space, we used PCA + t-SNE to visualize the data in two-dimensional space and got the following results on the slide.

 ![t-SNE synthetic images](images/tsne_synth.png "t-SNE synthetic images")<br/>
 *Pic.2.1. t-SNE visualization (synthetic dataset).*